1. Statement of Need

 - Waste management

-To obtain the certificate, students must complete a minimum of 9 credits from the following list of courses, 6 credits of which of which must be at the graduate level.
-No S/F courses will be used or counted for the certificate; a grade of B or higher is required in each course counting towards the certificate.
+To obtain the certificate, students must complete a minimum of nine credits from the following list of courses, six of which must be at the graduate level.
+No S/F courses will be used or counted for the certificate; a grade B or higher is required in each course counting towards the certificate.

 To receive the certificate, students must submit an Application for Graduation for Graduate Certificate with the appropriate signatures, pay a fee, and submit it to the Graduate School when the certificate coursework has been completed.

-- ME 461 Introduction to Nuclear Engineering (3 credits).
+- ME 461/ CHE 461 Introduction to Nuclear Engineering (3 credits).
 A broad introduction: applied nuclear physics, application to the nuclear fuel cycle and reactor core design, systems and safety.

 - ME 565 Nuclear Reactor Engineering (3 credits).
 Nuclear reactor design problems in thermodynamics, fluid flow, heat transfer, fuel preparation, waste disposal, materials selection; discussion of reactor types.
 Nuclear power plant licensing and related topics will also be introduced and discussed.

-- Chem 490 Reactor Operator Training (1-3 credits).
+- Chem 490 Current Topics in Chemistry (typically 3 credits).
+Topics related to nuclear chemistry and materials.
+E.g. Reactor Operator Training.
 The essential subject matter needed to take the nuclear Reactor Operator licensing examination, which is administered by the U.S. Nuclear Regulatory Commission.
 Materials includes basic reactor physics, nuclear reactions, health physics and radiation safety, nuclear fuel behavior, nuclear reactor control systems, plant operations and regulatory compliance.
 The intended outcome is for the candidate to take the U.S. NRC examination to become a licensed Nuclear Plant Reactor Operator for the WSU research reactor.

 - Chem 521/522 Radiochemistry and Radiotracers (2 credits with 1 credit lab).
 The courses provide understanding on basic radiochemistry and nuclear chemistry, including, but not limited to, concepts on nuclear stability, decay modes and kinetics, interactions of radiation with matter, radioanalytical instrumentation, health physics, radiolysis, neutron activation, and chemistry at tracer levels.

-- Chem 550 Special Topics in Nuclear Processes and Radioactive Waste Management (1-3 credits) May be repeated for credit.
-Prereq permission of instructor.
-Fundamental chemistry of the nuclear industry, chemical processing and waste management.
+- Chem 550 Special Topics in Nuclear Processes and Radioactive Waste Management (1-3 credits) E.g., Fundamental chemistry of the nuclear industry, chemical processing and waste management.